Protein Functions in the Human Body and in Cells

 How Enzymes Work

 Enzymes work by joining with the chemical or chemicals that are reacting (the substrate or substrates).
 A substrate molecule joins to a place on the enzyme molecule known as the active site.
 The two fit together like a key fits into a lock, so the description of enzyme action is commonly referred to as the lock and key theory.
 It's believed that in some reactions (or perhaps in most of them) the active site changes its shape slightly to fit the substrate, which is known as the induced fit model of enzyme activity.

-The amino acid chains of a protein molecule are twisted, coiled and folded into a variety of complex shapes.
-These shapes must be maintained or proteins cannot function.
 Our bodies can make some of the amino acids needed to make our body proteins, but we must obtain the others from our diet.
-The amino acids which we can make are called “nonessential” amino acids, while those that we can’t make are “essential” amino acids.
-The distinction between a nonessential and an essential amino acid is not always clear, however, since adults can make certain amino acids while children can’t.
+The amino acids which we can make are called “nonessential” amino acids, while those that we can’t make are “essential” ones.
+The distinction between the two types is not always clear, however, since adults can make certain amino acids while children can’t.

-A protein in our diet that contains all the essential amino acids in adequate quantities is called a complete protein.
-Proteins from animal sources - meat, fish, eggs and dairy foods – are complete proteins.
+A protein in our diet that contains all of the essential amino acids in adequate quantities is called a complete protein.
+Proteins from animal sources —meat, fish, eggs, and dairy foods—are complete proteins.
 Plant proteins are generally incomplete, although there are some exceptions, such as soybean protein.
 Since different plants lack different essential amino acids, by eating a variety of plant foods a person can obtain all the amino acids that he or she needs.
-Protein is an important nutrient in our diet, since it enables our bodies to make the many kinds of protein that are essential for our body functions.
+Protein in some form is a vital part of our diet, since it enables our bodies to make essential chemicals for life.

 © 2010 Linda Crampton